React2github/arabicbabynames/README.md

 # arabicbabynames

-This is a web application that utilizes it's own babyname API and generates a random arabic baby name
+This is a web application that utilizes it's own database and generates a random arabic baby name

 * There is an option to pick male or female
 * It will give an arabic name